 How many different triangles can you make on a circular pegboard that has nine pegs?

-Can you fit the tangram pieces into the outlines of these people?
+Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of the telescope and microscope?

 Can you fit the tangram pieces into the outline of these rabbits?